Best $400 Gaming PC Build

 XPG Z1 uses DDR4 random access memory which has been proven to consume much less power than previous iterations.

 The printed circuit board is also much stronger than before which gives you a stronger connection and even better heat dispersion.
 This is due to the 2-ounces of copper with 10 layers of the PCB that are aerodynamically designed.

-If you are looking for a mixture of quality, performance, durability, and price, the XPG Z1 RAM kit is going to be right up your alley.
-As it comes with a lifetime warranty from the manufacturer, it is going to be worth the purchase.
+If you are looking for a mixture of quality, performance, durability, and price, the XPG Z1 RAM kit is going to be great as your gaming RAM.
+It comes with a lifetime warranty from the manufacturers, so you can feel confident with your purchase.